-- Goal: To facilitate statewide development of Employee Assistance Programs (EAP). - Objective: To assist DMH employees and continue to provide technical assistance to state agencies and other organizations interested in planning and/or developing employee assistance programs. - Strategy: EAP Services contracted through St. Dominic's Psychiatric Associates will continue to provide services to Department of Mental Health employees and their families.
-The EAP Coordinator will work closely with St. Dominic's Psychiatric Associates in order to provide assistance where needed.
-The EAP Coordinator will also provide training and technical assistance to other state agencies and organizations in the planning and development of their Employee Assistance Programs. - Indicator: Documentation and summary of activities and accomplishments related to the development and improvement of employee assistance programs.
+To facilitate statewide development of Employee Assistance Programs (EAP)

+Goal: To assist DMH employees and continue to provide technical assistance to state agencies and other organizations interested in planning and/or developing employee assistance programs.

+Strategy: EAP Services contracted through The Counseling Center in Ridgeland, MS will continue to provide services to Department of Mental Health employees and their families.
+The EAP Coordinator will work closely with The Counseling Center in order to provide assistance where needed.
+The EAP Coordinator will also provide training and technical assistance to other state agencies and organizations in the planning and development of their Employee Assistance Programs.

+Indicator: Documentation and summary of activities and accomplishments related to the development and improvement of employee assistance programs.